The Flame in the Flood: Plot

 The player must try to survive a river journey through the backwaters of a forgotten post-societal America.

 Development

 The game was developed by a team of people who previously worked on BioShock, Halo 2, and Rock Band.
 It had a successful crowdfunding campaign, reaching $251,647 of a $150,000 goal.
-Chuck Ragan, of the band Hot Water Music, composed the soundtrack.
 The game was originally available in beta, to its Kickstarter backers, and was released on Steam as an early access game on September 24, 2015.

-Molasses Flood was later acquired by CD Projekt in October 2021.

 Soundtrack

-The soundtrack for the game was made by Chuck Ragan.
+The soundtrack for the game was made by Chuck Ragan of the band Hot Water Music.

 Reception

 The Flame in the Flood received "mixed or average" reviews, on Metacritic, with the PC version scoring 73% based on 43 reviews, and the Xbox One version scoring 74% based on 22 reviews.

 Ben Davis from Destructoid rated the game a 7.5/10 saying, "Even with its flaws, The Flame in the Flood remains an engaging and challenging survival game."